China announces $60B of US goods for tariff retaliation

 - GE employee charged with stealing company's trade secrets

+Chinese leaders have offered to narrow their politically sensitive trade surplus with the United States by purchasing more American goods.
+But they have rejected changing technology development plans they see as a path to prosperity and global influence.

+The escalating dispute, with no settlement in sight, has fueled fears it might chill global trade and economic growth.

-Friday’s threat targeting a smaller amount of U.S. goods reflects the fact that Beijing is running out products for retaliation due to its lopsided trade balance with the United States.
+Friday’s threat targeting a smaller amount of U.S. goods reflects the fact that Beijing is running out of products for retaliation due to its lopsided trade balance with the United States.

 China’s imports from the United States last year totaled $153.9 billion.
-After earlier action against $34 billion of U.S. goods, that left about $120 billion for retaliation.
+After the earlier action against $34 billion of U.S. goods, that left about $120 billion available for retaliation.

-The highest penalties in Friday’s list would hit honey, vegetables, mushrooms and other farm goods, targeting areas that supported Trump in the 2016 election.
+The highest penalties in Friday’s list would be imposed on honey, vegetables, mushrooms and chemicals, targeting farming and mining areas that supported President Donald Trump in the 2016 election.

-The list includes products as varied as snow blowers and 3-D printers, suggesting Chinese authorities were struggling to find enough imports that wouldn’t disrupt their own economy.
+The list included products as varied as snow blowers and 3-D printers, suggesting Chinese authorities were struggling to find enough imports their own economy can do without.

-Beijing’s earlier penalty tariffs appeared to be designed to minimize the impact on the Chinese economy by targeting goods such as soybeans and orange juice that are available elsewhere.
+Beijing’s earlier round of tariffs appeared designed to minimize the impact on the Chinese economy by targeting soybeans, whiskey and other goods available from Brazil, Australia and other suppliers.

-U.S. President Donald Trump earlier proposed 10 percent tariffs on an additional $200 billion of Chinese imports.
+Trump earlier proposed 10 percent tariffs on an additional $200 billion of Chinese imports.
 He told trade officials this week to consider raising that to 25 percent.

 Chinese authorities warned earlier that if the dispute escalated, they would adopt unspecified “comprehensive measures.”
 That prompted concern among American companies that retaliation might expand to disrupting their operations in China.